firstdraft/ai-chat/README.md

 )
 ```

+### Capture reasoning summaries

+Do stuff to capture reasoning summaries.

+### Store whole API response body

+Add a way to access the whole API response body (rather than just the message content).
+Useful for keepig track of tokens, etc.

 ## Testing with Real API Calls

 While this gem includes specs, they use mocked API responses.
 To test with real API calls: